Federal Express Corp. v. Holowecki

 Federal Express Corp. v.
 Holowecki, 552 U.S. 389 (2008), was a case decided by the Supreme Court of the United States on February 27, 2008.
 The ruling provided guidance on what would constitute an adequate filing under the Age Discrimination in Employment Act of 1967 (ADEA).

 Background

-14 employees filed suit against Federal Express Corporation (FedEx) for age discrimination in violation of the ADEA.
+FedEx implemented new employee policies in 1994–95 requiring supervisors and couriers to set delivery goals per route.
+The plaintiffs alleged FedEx began using these goals as benchmarks and disproportionately disciplined older couriers who failed to meet them, effectively discriminating by age and unfairly terminating older workers.
 Under the ADEA, a person may file a civil action 60 days after filing a “charge” with the Equal Employment Opportunity Commission (EEOC).
 This process would satisfy the exhaustion of administrative remedies, which aims to provide the employer with notice of the claim and ensure that the EEOC has a chance to resolve the claim before a civil action is filed.
 One of the plaintiffs in this case, Kennedy, filed with the EEOC a Form 283 “Intake Questionnaire” and a signed affidavit more than 60 days before filing suit.
 The EEOC, however, did not take the usual steps after a filing to process it as a charge.
 FedEx argued that Kennedy failed to file a charge with the EEOC as required by the ADEA.